-PII (personally identifiable information) or personal data is information which makes an individual directly or indirectly identifiable.
-Different laws have different definitions but typical examples include employee names or email addresses, vendor and client contact details and recruitment and alumni data.
+Personal Data or PII (personally identifiable information) is information which makes an individual directly or indirectly identifiable.
+Different laws have different definitions, but typical examples include employee names or email addresses, vendor and client contact details and recruitment and alumni data.
 Accenture uses the broadest possible definition of personal data.